 You are welcome to play music, light candles, share stories and memories, read a poem or prayer, or perform any religious or cultural ceremonies that you would like.

-If your pet is on any medications that provide pain relief or are anti-anxiety/sedating, they may benefit from giving a dose beforehand.
-Please discuss with Dr. Au
+If your pet is on any medications that provide pain relief or are anti-anxiety/sedating, Dr. Au recommends giving a dose 1 hour prior to appointment time.

 While it is ok to feed your pets the day of the appointment, if they are given new foods or excess amounts it could cause stomach upset (vomiting or bowel movement changes).
-Save a few yummy treats to offer during the appointment.
-Canned food, favorite treats, deli meat, ground meat, roasted chicken, vanilla ice cream, and peanut butter are good options.
+Have a few yummy treats ready to offer during the appointment.
+It helps to distract pets during the sedative injection.
+Canned food, favorite treats, deli meat, roasted chicken, steak, vanilla ice cream, whipped cream, and peanut butter are good options.

 Should my other pets be present?